jenh/russian-dictionary/README.md

 You can use the data quite freely, see the LICENSE file (Creative Commons Attribution Share Alike 4.0).

 ## About the CSVs

 On the website you can download a snapshot of the actual database at https://en.openrussian.org/dictionary.
 However, those are not as accessible and have a complex format in parts.
 Thus these CSVs.
 The snapshots here are automated by hand so if you need a very recent one please open an issue and I will do the export.

-## About the SQLite database

-The SQLite database includes the following modifications:

-- Converted the Open Russian csv files into tables within a SQLite3 database.
-- Added a simple table (ru-en) that contains only the Russian word and its English translation.
-- Filled empty English entries in the ru-en table with machine-translated words (so note that some definitions in ru-en may not be accurate or good).

-Many thanks to Michel and Anastasia from OpenRussian.org for making this data freely available! /jh

 ### The files